Serving the Community

 - Now and Always: Supporting Special Needs Populations Longtime Cedar Falls businessman Miller Roskamp has turned his business success into an opportunity to make a difference for local special needs children. …Read More »

 The Cedar Falls Community Foundation accepts applications for grants from the following funds.
+Applicants must be non-profit organizations.
 Funded projects must benefit the community of Cedar Falls, Iowa.
+Application open April 15.

-The purpose of the Saul & Joan Diamond Community Enhancement Fund is to stimulate lifelong learning by providing experiences in the fine arts or the history of Cedar Falls that offer options for interactive or multi-sensory experiences that go beyond merely listening or viewing.
-Application may be made for up to $10,000.
-For more information: (319)243-9170 or email firstname.lastname@example.org.
-Applications will not be accepted to this Fund in 2017.
+The purpose of the Saul & Joan Diamond Arts & History Fund is to stimulate lifelong learning by providing interactive or multi-sensory experiences in the fine arts or the history of Cedar Falls.
+For more information: (319)243-9170 or email email@example.com..

 The Cedar Falls Community Foundation administers scholarship funds for the following organizations.
 For more information please contact each organization as noted.